 Here’s an interesting angle to explore the impact of violence during the War of Independence.
 The Irish in America had responded to the war by founding and supporting the American Committee for Relief in Ireland.
-It raised funds to mitigate suffering arising from the war which is dispersed through the Irish White Cross which had been set up for that purpose in 1920.
-In 1922 the Irish White Cross published a report on its activities and expenditure.
+It raised funds to mitigate suffering arising from the war which is dispersed through the Irish White Cross which hadContinue reading “The Irish White Cross”

 Was a Belfast IRA commander expelled from the IRA for making a pension application?
 One of the files included in the latest release of files from the Military Archives is a pension applications made by Davy Mathews starting in 1933 when he was O/C of the Belfast IRA.
 In January 1934 he was expelled fromContinue reading “Was a Belfast IRA commander expelled over a pension application?”

 Here’s a post from Niall Meehan with links to a couple of essays, The Embers of Revisions (by Niall) and The Wind That Shakes The Barley (by Brian Murphy): For those interested in politics and history in Ireland from a left-wing perspective, please find attached a recently published pamphlet on Irish history and politics withContinue reading “A Couple of Essay by Niall Meehan”

 As of today, you can buy your copy of Belfast Battalion at the following locations: Dublin Connolly Books, Essex Street East, Temple Bar Belfast Sinn Féin Book Shop, 55 Falls Road, Belfast Glasgow Calton Books, 159 London Road, Glasgow* *It should be available by Monday or TuesdayContinue reading “Belfast Battalion now available…”

 And right on cue and ready for dispatch next week… To order it in time to be dispatched next week, click here.